abuhamsa/rogers2xmltv/readme.md

 abuhamsa/rogers2xmltv:latest
 ```
 ## Setup
-### Get a ScraperAPI-Key
+### ScraperAPI-Key
-https://www.scraperapi.com/pricing/ there is a free plan
+- Get a ScraperAPI-Key https://www.scraperapi.com/pricing/ there is a free plan
+- Use it in your envirnoment variables
 ### Environment Variables
 You can change the some defaults be setting environment variables.
 `sample.env` should be renamed to `.env` and supplied through the `--env-file` docker run option.
 The `.env` file can also be picked up if using this in a `docker compose` setup.